tqdm/tqdm/README.rst

                 sleep(0.01)

-On Windows `colorama <https://github.com/tartley/colorama>`__ will be used if available to produce a beautiful nested display.
+On Windows `colorama <https://github.com/tartley/colorama>`__ will be used if available to keep all progress bars on their respective lines.
+Without it, each update will be on a new line (spamming your console).
+Progress bars are not colored.

 For manual control over positioning (e.g. for multi-threaded use), you may specify ``position=n`` where ``n=0`` for the outermost bar,